MinhxThanh/Chat-Box/README.md

     -   View document context (name, size, estimated tokens) directly in the chat interface.
 -   **🖼️ Multimedia & Contextual Awareness**:
     -   Upload images to include in your conversations with AI models that support vision.
-    -   **📺 YouTube Video Chat**: Detects YouTube video pages to provide contextual chat options about the video content.
+    -   **📺 Enhanced YouTube Integration**: Get summaries, ask questions, and interact with YouTube videos more effectively.
 -   **🔒 Secure Local Storage**: Your API credentials and conversations are stored securely in your browser's local storage.

 ## Installation